lizziepratt/lizziepratt.github.io/_pages/research.md

 # classes: wide
 image:
 ---
 I am broadly interested in combinatorial algebraic geometry.
+Most of my work is in positive geometry, an emerging field of math originating from computations in scattering amplitudes.
 Click on the triangle by each paper for a summary.

 ## Papers: